Hundreds Of Couples Have Been Devastated By The Sudden Collapse Of An Adoption Agency

 Adoption fees at the agency typically ranged from $15,000 to $20,000, clients told BuzzFeed News.

 Losing that amount of money has been financially devastating for many.
-But beyond the money, more worry about the fate of their files, which include vast amounts of personal information, including medical records, marriage and birth certificates and the extensive background details needed to legally adopt.
+But beyond the money, more worry about the fate of their files, which include vast amounts of personal information, including medical records, marriage and birth certificates, and the extensive background details needed to legally adopt.

 "You give them everything but your first born because you don't have that yet," Davis said.